Automattic/remote-data-blocks/docs/extending/data-source.md

 ])
 ```

 In this case the `data_source` has a built in `get_endpoint()` method.
 Other configuration options can be retireved directly.
-If you had a Data Source config like:
+If you had a data source config like:

 ```php
 $comp_data_source = HttpDataSource::from_array( [